 Make Your Own Kente Cloth

-Kente is ceremonial African clothing created by hand weaving strips of cloth on a loom and sewing them together to create larger pieces of cloth.
-It is native to Ghana but is a pan-African tradition as well.
-Your child can make her own brightly patterned kente cloth out of paper and colorful markers.
-She will use fine motor skills to draw geometric shapes as well as color, cut and paste strips of “cloth” together onto a piece of poster board for easy displaying.
-This art activity is a great for your child to explore different cultures and celebrate African heritage in honor of Black History Month.
+Kente is ceremonial African clothing created by handweaving strips of cloth on a loom and sewing them together to create larger pieces of cloth.
+It's native to Ghana, but kente is also considered to be a pan-African tradition.
+Your child can make brightly-patterned kente cloth out of paper and colorful markers.
+This exercise will work your fine motor skills to draw and color geometric shapes.
+Then she'll cut and paste strips of “cloth” together onto a piece of poster board for easy displaying.
+This art activity is a great way for your child to explore different cultures and celebrate African heritage in honor of Black History Month.